Descanonge/neba/docs/source/data/usage.rst

 .. note::

-   Modules will be instanciated and setup in the order of the mapping, except for the parameters module that will always be first.
+   The parameters module is instantiated first.
+Other modules are instantiated in the order of that mapping.
+Modules are then setup in the same order.

 Dataset managers are initialized with an optional argument giving the parameters, and additional keyword arguments.
 All modules are instantiated with